Alper Kucukural, PhD

 Ten-plus years across AI, biology, and engineering.

-1. 2023 — Present Current
+1. 2023 to Present Current

 Co-founder & Chief Technology Officer